cilium/cilium/Documentation/configuration/metrics.rst

 * ``datapath_conntrack_gc_entries``: The number of alive and deleted conntrack entries at the end of a garbage collector run labeled by datapath family.
-* ``datapath_conntrack_gc_duration_seconds``: Duration in seconds of the garbage collector process labeled by datapath and completation status.
+* ``datapath_conntrack_gc_duration_seconds``: Duration in seconds of the garbage collector process labeled by datapath and completion status.

 Drops/Forwards (L3/L4)
 ----------------------